impresso/impresso-text-acquisition/docs/architecture.rst

 Data packaging
 **************

-The JSON data produced by ``TextImporter`` are packaged into ``.bz2`` archives for efficient storage.
+The JSON data produced by the ``Importer`` and ``Rebuilder`` are packaged into ``.bz2`` archives for efficient storage.
 Each archive consists of one JSON-line file, where each line contains a JSON document.
 The JSON schemas are described `here <https://github.com/impresso/impresso-schemas>`_.

 In Impresso we use an S3 solution for distributed storage to store newspaper data and accessed them at processing time.